roman79/Hostelworld-Challenge/README.md

 ![meet-the-world](http://www.hirum.com.au/wp-content/uploads/2015/11/meet-the-world.png)

 ## Details
 Your solution should be able to recommend hostels for a given user, and give numeric values for the recommendations.
 The recommendation values should relate to what a user would leave as a reivew score if they stayed at that hostel.
 Your solution should be able to give a recommendation score for any hostel user combination.
-This is how your solution will be judged.
-You are given reviews for users that have left multiple reviews.
-We have saved some of those reviews to test your solution.
-The best solution will have the lowest sum of differences between recommendation scores and the review scores.

 The data will include
 -	User Information
 -	User Reviews
 -	Hostel Details

+The final testing data set is a set of user reviews where we have withheld the scores.
+You will submit the following dataframes with you model:
+- A dataframe including user and hostel ids from the final testing data reviews with your predicted review score.
+- A dataframe containing user ids from the final testing data set with the hostel your model recommends highest for them and the recommendation score for that hostel.

+Your submission will be graded by
+- Summing up the difference between your predicted review scores and the actual review scores of the testing data set
+- Comparing your recommendation hostel scores to your  predicted scores of the testing data
+- Overall construction of your recomendation engine

 ## Questions?
  Please email your questions about the challenge to hwchallenge2016@gmail.com.